mas-bandwidth/netcode/STANDARD.md

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* Assign the packet IP address and client id to a free client slot, and set the _confirmed_ flag for that client slot to false.
+* Assign the packet IP address and client id to a free client slot and mark that client as connected.

+* Set the _confirmed_ flag for that client slot to false.

 * Respond with a _connection keep-alive_ packet.

-## Server Processing Per-Client Slot

-...
+### Processing for Connected Clients

+Once a client is asigned to a slot on the server, it is logically connected.

+The index of this slot is used to identify clients on the dedicated server and is called the _client index_.

+Packets received by the server from that client's address are mapped to that _client index_ and processed in the context of that client.

+These packets include:

+* _connection keep-alive packet_
+* _connection payload packet_
+* _connection disconnect packet_

+The user may also send _connection payload packets_ from the server to connected clients.

+In the absence of _connection payload packets_ sent to a client, the server generates and sends _connection keep-alive packets_ to the client at some rate, like 10HZ.

+While the _confirmed_ flag for a client slot is false, each _connection payload packet_ sent to that client has a _connection keep-alive packet_ sent before it.
+This communicates the _client index_ and the _max clients_ to that client, which it needs to transition to a fully connected state.

+When the server receives a _connection payload packet_ or a _connection keep-alive packet_ from an unconfirmed client, it sets the _confirmed_ flag for that client slot to true, and stops prefixing _connection payload packets_ with _connection keep-alive packets_.

+If the server wishes to disconnect a client, it sends a number of redundant _connection disconnect packets_ to that client before resetting that client slot.

+If the server receives a _connection disconnect_ packet from a client, it resets the client slot so it is available for other clients to connect to.